1. Home

 4. Person Hours

 Do you want to track how much time each project member is spending on a project?
-Use Person Hours as a budgeting method to enter budget hours for each team member, and then track the time they are allocating using Project Summary report.
+Use Person Hours as a budgeting method to enter budget hours for each team member, and then track the time they are allocating using the Project Summary Report.

 5. Total Project Hours